linkcd/blog-hexo/source/_posts/How-to-Decrypt-Native-Apps-HTTPS-Traffic-and-Debug-for-In-app-Browser.md

 2. Search on the internet and hope there is a solution for it.
 3. Let's become a hacker: Perform a [Man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) between apps and the internet, and to decrypt and manipulate the web traffic of Apps as troubleshooting.

 The #1 and #2 are long shots, then I will continue with approach #3.
+The following diagram shows the architecture.

+{% asset_img "dzonemitmdiagram.png" "Man-in-the-middle (credit:dzone.com)" %}

 ## Let's decrypt the web traffic of a native app with Fiddler
 There some many ways to place a "Man-in-the-middle" between mobile and internet.
 For example, the famous fiddler can do it.